US Airways: Destinations

 US Airways operated 3,031 flights a day to 193 destinations in 24 countries from its hubs in Phoenix, Charlotte, and Philadelphia.

 US Airways' routes were concentrated along the East Coast of the United States, Southwestern United States, and the Caribbean, with a number of routes serving Europe and primary destinations along the U.S. West Coast.
 The airline's western U.S. presence had increased following the merger with America West.
 Codesharing with United Airlines (before leaving the Star Alliance) had helped US Airways by enabling the airline to offer its customers service throughout the Midwest, Great Plains, and Rocky Mountains states.
 Services to South America, Asia, and Australia also were offered via the American Airlines codeshare.
 Likewise, American passengers benefitted from increased access via US Airways to the U.S. East Coast, Europe, and the Caribbean.
 US Airways Express carriers operated a large number of domestic routes, primarily into US Airways' hubs and focus cities, but with some exceptions, particularly small markets where the regional express carriers operated service under the EAS program, as well as some point-to-point commuter routes in the Northeast and Mid-Atlantic regions and south through the Carolinas.
 Before US Airways completely merged into American Airlines, US Airways was the last and only major US airline that has never flown to Eastern Asia, although it had codeshares with American Airlines and most Asian air carriers partnered in the OneWorld Alliance.

 In 2007 the airline applied for flights to Bogotá, Colombia, but the U.S. Department of Transportation denied the application after the agency awarded Delta Air Lines, JetBlue, and Spirit Airlines the routes from Delta's New York-JFK hub, JetBlue from Orlando and Spirit from Fort Lauderdale.

 In 2008, US Airways and other airlines struggled with the price of fuel.
 Despite that, US Airways CEO Doug Parker said "It [Philadelphia] is our international gateway.
 We'd like to expand that".
 Service to London Heathrow Airport began in March 2008.
 The airline also added three international flights during the summer of 2009, including Tel Aviv, from Philadelphia.
 US Airways also started year-round service between Charlotte and Rio de Janeiro, which was discontinued in early 2015.

 In 2009 US Airways and Delta reached an agreement to exchange landing/takeoff slots at LaGuardia Airport and Ronald Reagan Washington National Airport.
 US Airways also planned to receive additional route authority to São Paulo from Delta as a result of this transaction.
 Service to São Paulo from its Charlotte hub was discontinued on October 1, 2014.

-On November 21, 2012, the airline was awarded a landing slot at London Heathrow Airport for nonstop flights between Charlotte and London Heathrow Airport, complementing the existing route from Philadelphia to London Heathrow.
+On November 21, 2012, the airline was awarded a landing slot at London Heathrow Airport for nonstop flights between Charlotte and London Heathrow, complementing the existing route from Philadelphia to London Heathrow.
 The airline began service from Charlotte to Heathrow on March 30, 2013, replacing its service from Charlotte to Gatwick, which ended the airline's service at Gatwick.